kyma-project/istio/docs/user/02-operation-guides/operations/02-10-check-if-sidecar-injection-is-enabled.md

 # Check if you have Istio sidecar proxy injection enabled

-## Check if sidecar injection is enabled in the Pod's Namespace.
+## Check if sidecar injection is enabled in the Pod's Namespace

 <!-- tabs:start -->